louis70109/aws-python-line-api/README.md

 # Aws-python-line-api

 ## Introduction

 This is a sample using `Serverless` framework to build `LINE` services in `AWS` project, if you like this, please star me :)

 ## Bebore you start

 - LINE account
   - Notify
   - Login
   - Message api
   - LIFF
   - Love
 - AWS account
   - Secret key
   - create a S3 Bucket
+  - Route 53 domain
   - Love

 ## Quick Start